dhivyaeswaran/sedanspot/README.md

 4. Run `make test` to do the above step and run code on the example dataset.
 5. Run `make clean` to clean binaries and outputs.

-Note: The Makefile has currently only been tested on MacOS and may require some changes for the other OS.
+Note: The Makefile has currently only been tested on MacOS and may require some changes for the other operating systems.

 ## Command line options
   * `--help`: produce help message